wi-fighters/08-browser-carousel-NadiaDaruiz/README.md

 1. Add arrows for navigation.

-1. Write a function that handles each of the navigation behaviours.
+1. Write a function that handles each of the navigation behaviors.

 1. **Optional:** Style to your pleasing.